There are many ways of changing the color of an object in photoshop. I will present you what must be the best 6 methods (in my oppinion).

 Here is the original image:

-1. Using the HUE/SATURATION "Edit" feature
+1. HUE/SATURATION for specific colors using the "Edit" feature

 Duplicate the layer.